nancyjlau/verifiers/docs/source/training.md

 # Training

-This guide covers training models with Verifiers using GRPO (Group Relative Policy Optimization).
+This guide covers RL training with the included trainer and vLLM inference, orchestrated via a single TOML config.

 ## Training options

-You can train with the built-in `GRPOTrainer` or with the external `prime-rl` project.
+You can train with the included `RLTrainer` (via `vf-rl`) or with external projects like `prime-rl`.

-- Use `GRPOTrainer` when you want a lightweight Python training loop, LoRA/PEFT support, or small-to-mid scale runs (2–16 GPUs) using Accelerate/DeepSpeed.
+- Use the included trainer when you want a simple, hackable training loop and LoRA-first defaults.
-- Use `prime-rl` when you want an FSDP-first, higher-throughput setup with more configuration surface area and performance-oriented defaults.
+- Use `prime-rl` when you want FSDP-first orchestration and large-scale features.

 ### Summary of similarities and differences